Bush (British band): The Kingdom (2019–2022)

 In May 2019, Bush set The Mind Plays Tricks on You as the title of their new studio album, tentatively due in early 2020.

 Drummer Robin Goodridge departed from the band in 2019.
 With Goodridge's departure, Rossdale became the only original member of Bush remaining in the band.

 On 10 May 2019, it was announced that a song, "Bullet Holes", would feature in the film John Wick: Chapter 3 – Parabellum.
 The song and music video were released on 17 May 2019.
 Rossdale claimed in late May that the new album, featuring songwriting from Tyler Bates, was influenced by Bush's presence on music festivals dominated by primarily metal bands, and that he had been specifically listening to System of a Down during the writing process for the new album.
 During the summer of 2019 Bush toured the US with Our Lady Peace and LĪVE.

 On 3 March 2020 the band released a new single, "Flowers on a Grave" and announced their new album was re-titled The Kingdom.
 The album was released on 17 July 2020.

-The Art of Survival (2022–present)
+The Art of Survival and Loaded: The Greatest Hits 1994–2023 (2022–2025)

 On 7 March 2022, Bush announced a United States tour with Alice in Chains and Breaking Benjamin, to run from August to October.

-On 27 July 2022, Bush announced that their ninth studio album, The Art of Survival, would be released on 7 October, and released the lead single, "More Than Machines."
-The second single, "Heavy Is the Ocean," was released on 16 September.
+On 27 July 2022, Bush announced that their ninth studio album, The Art of Survival, would be released on 7 October, and released the lead single, "More Than Machines".
+The second single, "Heavy Is the Ocean", was released on 16 September.

-Lead single "More Than Machines" is the seventh Bush single to reach #1 on the Active Rock Charts.
+On 5 September 2023, Blabbermouth reported that Bush were to issue a greatest hits compilation later that year, the first to feature any of their post-2010 reunion material and Bush's second overall.
+The band announced an accompanying single, "Nowhere to Go But Everywhere", which was released on 22 September.
+On the same day, Bush revealed the title of the new compilation, Loaded: The Greatest Hits 1994-2023 and announced a promotional US tour.

+Blabbermouth reported in early December 2023 that Rossdale had confirmed he was already "7 songs into another [Bush] record", which Rossdale hoped to release in early 2024.

+It was announced in August 2024 that Bush would release an EP, scheduled for release that September.
+Although the EP, titled Loads of Remixes, featured no new original content, it consisted of remixed versions of past Bush hits.
+The release was preceded in late July 2024 by a remixed edition of "Glycerine" created by bass player Corey Britz and titled "Corey's Bedroom Mix", and a version of "Swallowed" remixed in collaboration with Queens of the Stone Age bassist Michael Shuman's side project GLU.

+I Beat Loneliness (2024-present)

+Rossdale confirmed on 2 September 2024 that a new Bush studio album had been recorded.

+On 2 January 2025, Gavin Rossdale set the title for the tenth Bush studio release as I Beat Loneliness, scheduled for release that year.